howisonlab/softcite-dataset/docs/papers/dataset_description/meta_version_outline.md

     - Presenting dataset as artifact vs process
         - genre expectations
         - hard to know how much to describe (cite Ribes article, but also cite data sharing literature)
+        - Documenting the work of annotators, including their frustrations and practices, seems a crucial source of provenance, but quite outside the usual expectations.
     - Openness vs fear of being scooped
+    - involving non-students for pay is complicated, perhaps better to offer transfer credit.